Year zero: History

 Neither the concept of nor a symbol for zero existed in the system of Roman numerals.
 The Babylonian system of the BC era had used the idea of "nothingness" without considering it a number, and the Romans enumerated in much the same way.
 Wherever a modern zero would have been used, Bede and Dionysius Exiguus did use Latin number words, or the word nulla (meaning "nothing") alongside Roman numerals.
 Zero was invented in India in the sixth century, and was either transferred or reinvented by the Arabs by about the eighth century.
-The Arabic numeral for zero (0) did not enter Europe until the thirteenth century.
-Even then, it was known only to very few, and only entered widespread use in Europe by the seventeenth century.
+The Arabic numeral for zero (0) did not enter Europe until the 13th century.
+Even then, it was known only to very few, and only entered widespread use in Europe by the 17th century.

 The anno Domini nomenclature was not widely used in Western Europe until the 9th century, and the 1 January to 31 December historical year was not uniform throughout Western Europe until 1752.
 The first extensive use (hundreds of times) of 'BC' occurred in Fasciculus Temporum by Werner Rolevinck in 1474, alongside years of the world (anno mundi).
 The terms anno Domini, Dionysian era, Christian era, vulgar era, and common era were used interchangeably between the Renaissance and the 19th century, at least in Latin.
 But vulgar era fell out of use in English at the beginning of the 20th century after vulgar acquired the meaning of "offensively coarse", replacing its original meaning of "common" or "ordinary".
 Consequently, historians regard all these eras as equal.

 Historians have never included a year zero.
 This means that between, for example, 1 January 500 BC and 1 January AD 500, there are 999 years: 500 years BC, and 499 years AD preceding 500.
 In common usage anno Domini 1 is preceded by the year 1 BC, without an intervening year zero.
 Neither the choice of calendar system (whether Julian or Gregorian) nor the name of the era (Anno Domini or Common Era) determines whether a year zero will be used.
 If writers do not use the convention of their group (historians or astronomers), they must explicitly state whether they include a year 0 in their count of years, otherwise their historical dates will be misunderstood.